| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 10. Vespasian (A.D.
 69-79)

-6. Many commentators have suggested the legend that Nero would come back from the dead and invade Rome from the East, leading the Parthian hordes.
+6. Many commentators have suggested that the "beast" of vv.
+8-14 relates to the legend that Nero (who committed suicide) would come back from the dead and invade Rome from the East, leading the Parthian hordes.
 For a good discussion and dating of this legend see Kenneth Gentry, Before Jerusalem Fell, pp. 300-317.

 WORD AND PHRASE STUDY